How do I submit a Digital Millennium Copyright Act (DMCA) notice to AWS?

 - Send the information to email@example.com or firstname.lastname@example.org.

-Note: The AWS Abuse team will not open attachments under any circumstance.
+Note: The AWS Abuse team won't open attachments under any circumstance.
 You must provide any necessary information in plaintext.

 If you provide your notice in the body of an email and send it to email@example.com or firstname.lastname@example.org, you don't need to provide a physical signature.